 Your insurer will be able to help.

-‘Comprehensive vehicle insurance will cover you for damage to your car, including damage caused by vandalism,’ says Michelle.
+‘Comprehensive vehicle insurance will cover you for damage to your car, including damage caused by vandalism’ says the motor underwriting team.

 What if your car is written off by vandals?